 A classic back-to-school letter

-As my children returned back to school this fall term after a long and eventful summer, I could not help but reflect upon the sentiments expressed in a letter that has been attributed to U.S. President Abraham Lincoln.
+As my children returned to school this fall term after a long and eventful summer, I could not help but reflect upon the sentiments expressed in a letter that have been attributed to former U.S. President Abraham Lincoln.

 While there have been numerous debates about the authorship of the letter, which was supposedly written to his son’s teacher, the words of the letter express parental love and articulate the expectations of a parent in relation to his or her child.
-Implicitly it appreciates the fact that the majority of a child’s time will be spent in the presence of a teacher or an instructor, who will not only be responsible for his academic education, but also play a major role in his introduction to life as well as its challenges, perplexities and contradictions.
+Implicitly it appreciates the fact that most of the child’s time will be spent in the presence of a teacher or an instructor, who will not only be responsible for his or her academic education, but also play a major role in his or her introduction to life’s challenges, perplexities and contradictions.

 An inspiration for all